sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### How should I update my code?

-Update the usage of the methods by passing a new parameter of type `com.liferay.dynamic.data.mapping.model.DDMForm`.
+Pass a new parameter of type `com.liferay.dynamic.data.mapping.model.DDMForm` in the methods.

 #### Why was this change made?